CEFS 602 Assessment, Diagnosis, and Treatment Planning in Marriage and Family Counseling

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
-Each thread must be 250–400 words and demonstrate course-related knowledge.
-The exception to this is Discussion: Tynesha Video Response, in which the student is required to submit a 3–5-minute video for his or her thread.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
+For each thread, the student must support his/her assertions with at least 2 scholarly references in APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
-The instructor may also require that the student reply to follow-up ideas, which will also be included in the student’s grade (CLO: A, B, E, and L).
+Each reply must be at least 250 words and include at least 2 scholarly references in APA format.
+The instructor may also require that the student reply to follow-up ideas, which will also be included in the student’s grade.
+(CLO: A, B, E, L)

 Journal Article Review Assignment